supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/Lab-Scenario-Preview/module-02.md

 ### Lab overview

-In this lab, you'll use a combination of a PowerShell script and an ARM template to provision an Azure Synapse Analytics workspace.
+In this lab, you'll use a combination of a PowerShell script and an ARM template to provision an Azure Synapse Analytics workspace and will insert data into the lake database using Spark

 ## Objectives

 After completing this lab, you will be able to:

-- Create a lake databse in Syanpse studio and a table from a databse template
+- Create a lake database in Synapse Studio and a table from a database template
 - Insert data into lake database tables using Spark